bgandon/juli-to-slf4j/README.md

 useless without the `ContextJNDISelector`, that cannot be used with JULI-to- SLF4J because Logback intializes before JNDI does.
-Anyway, the support for the “Catalina classpath” alternative is kept in JULI-to-SLF4J for users that might need Logback on that classpath.
+Anyway, the support for the “Catalina classpath” alternative is kept in JULI-to-SLF4J for users that might need Logback on this classpath.

 Author and License